Dr. Judy Willis, M.D. M.Ed.

 Dr. Judy Willis, a board-certified neurologist combined her 15 years as a practicing neurologist with ten subsequent years as a classroom teacher to become a leading authority in the neuroscience of learning.
 With her unique background as both in neuroscience and education, she has written seven books and more than 100 articles about applying neuroscience research to classroom teaching strategies.

-After graduating Phi Beta Kappa as the first woman graduate from Williams College, Judy Willis attended UCLA School of Medicine where she was awarded her medical degree.
-Judy Willis remained at UCLA and completed a medical residency and neurology residency, including chief residency.
-Judy Willis practiced neurology for fifteen years before returning to university to obtain her Teaching Credential and Masters of Education from the University of California, Santa Barbara.
-Judy Willis has taught in elementary, middle, and graduate schools.
+After graduating Phi Beta Kappa as the first woman graduate from Williams College, Willis attended UCLA School of Medicine where she was awarded her medical degree.
+She remained at UCLA and completed a medical residency and neurology residency, including chief residency.
+She practiced neurology for 15 years before returning to university to obtain her teaching credential and Master’s of Education degree from the University of California, Santa Barbara.
+She then taught in elementary and middle school for 10 years.

 Dr. Willis is on the adjunct faculty of the University of California Santa Barbara Graduate School of Education and travels nationally and internationally giving presentations, workshops, and consulting about learning and the brain.
 She has been interviewed by USA Today, Euronews, The Wall Street Journal, NBC News Education Nation, ABC Australia Radio, Lateline Australia, Popular Mechanics, Neurology Today, USA Today, Education Week, Medscope Neurology, Parenting Magazine among others.
 She has been selected by Edutopia as one of their “Big Thinkers on Education” and featured on their website as well as being a staff expert blogger for NBC News Education Nation, Psychology Today, and The Guardian.